chalatz/tours/pages/info/reviews-comments-content.md

     outstanding service! .
 Kostas and Manolis were amazing and especially helpful.
     It was one of our favorite trips and destinations yet.
-Please pass on my sincere thanks and best wishes to them as well. <br>\nHappy Holidays! **Kristine (Dec 28th) Michigan, USA**\n\nWe had a fantastic time with Michael in Rhodes.
+Please pass on my sincere thanks and best wishes to them as well. <br>\nHappy Holidays! **Kristine (Dec 28th) Michigan, USA**\n\nNicholas, the tour by Kostas & Illias was fantastic.
+    \ Kostas is a fountain of knowledge and you can tell he is very passionate about his country. <br> **Glenys (Dec 27th) Hamilton, Ontario, Canada**\n\nWe had a fantastic time with Michael in Rhodes.
 Not only was he a good driver, but we learned so much from his as well.
-We all left him feeling like we would love to experience the same day all over again! <br>
-    Thanks again **Orva (Dec 26th)  Laguna Hills CA, USA**\n\nHello Nicholas and Dominic:
+We all left him feeling like we would love to experience the same day all over again! <br> Thanks again **Orva (Dec 26th)
-    Our tour, it was everything we could have hoped for.
+    \ Laguna Hills CA, USA**\n\nThank you so much we all had a great time and enjoyed our tour very much.
+We loved the island of Rhodes and will be back<br> **Colleen (Dec 16th) Australia**\n\nHello Nicholas and Dominic: Our tour, it was everything we could have hoped for.
 We enjoyed the entire tour and your flexibility and desire to help us.
 We will certainly recommend you and your company to anyone asking for similar services. <br>\nBest regards,  **Libby and Les (Dec 14th)  Seattle, USA**\n\nThank you Nicholas for the very interesting tour you gave us.
 We all fully enjoyed the day with you.
 You gave us a great deal of information and took us to many memorable areas on this tour.  <br>\nThanks again, **Pat, Marie, and Suzy (Dec 8th) USA**\n\nHi Nicholas, We had the best day ever!
 Manuel was so helpful and kind.
 Best to your company ☺ <br>**Shelly, Judy, Fred and Sheila Friends from USA (Dec 1st)**\n\nDear Nicholas, We are safe and sound back on the ship.
 Thank you so much for your impeccable, professional, and warm correspondence in coordinating our brief visit - we all had a lovely day and will be departing Rhodes with fond memories.
 Please extend our thanks to Michael as well; we so enjoyed getting to share a meal with him, hearing about Rhodes, and his safe and courteous guidance through our trip today.
-I hope you, your team, and your families have a safe and happy close to the calendar year. <br> Warm regards,  **Jeff and family (Nov 26th) USA**\n\nDear Nicholas
-    - Our visit to your beautiful island was totally enjoyable.
-Michael was excellent
-    - fun, friendly and very informative.
+I hope you, your team, and your families have a safe and happy close to the calendar year. <br> Warm regards,  **Jeff and family (Nov 26th) USA**\n\nDear Nicholas - Our visit to your beautiful island was totally enjoyable.
+Michael was excellent - fun, friendly and very informative.
 We have given you an EXCELLENT review on TripAdvisor! <br>  Best Regards, **Don & Pat (Nov 25th)  Leavenworth WA USA**\n\nVoy a expresarme de forma personal, pero hablo también de parte de todos los del grupo.\nLa visita el día de hoy a Rhodas ha sido una de las visitas más memorables de este viaje.\nRhodas, por sí misma, tiene un encanto particular.
 Alex hizo que ese encanto a demás de particular fuera dinámico, entrañable, exclusivo y sobretodo sensible.
 Su conocimiento, pasión por su tierra y sus orígenes son impresionantes.
 Manolis, encantador, su habilidad en el volante hizo que tuviéramos un paseo sin sobresaltos.
-Les decimos a los dos: MUCHAS GRACIAS!!!  \nCuenta con mis sinceras recomendaciones para quien sepa venga a Rhodas.\nTambién pondré mi comentario en Trip Advisor.<br>\nHa sido un placer haberte conocido.\n**Mónica (18 de noviembre)
-    \ Mexico City, Mexico**\n\nNicholas, we had a wonderful tour with Andrew who was exceptional!
+Les decimos a los
+    dos: MUCHAS GRACIAS!!!  \nCuenta con mis sinceras recomendaciones para quien sepa venga a Rhodas.\nTambién pondré mi comentario en Trip Advisor.<br>\nHa sido un placer haberte conocido.\n**Mónica (18 de noviembre)  Mexico City, Mexico**\n\nNicholas, we had a wonderful tour with Andrew who was exceptional!
 Thank you for the quality service.<br>\n**Donald (Nov 13) New York, USA**\n\nNicholas, It was an outstanding day with a fabulous tour-driver!
 He was very informative, considerate, professional and made our day very enjoyable.
 Your island is lovely!
 I would highly recommend your company.
 Thank you for making our day on Rhodes so memorable!<br>\n**Cyndi and Larry (Nov 7th) Westport Ma, USA**\n\nWe had a wonderful time!
 Stamos was a great driver, as soon as we get home, I will put a review on trip advisor.
 Thank you.....<br>\n**Marilyn (Nov 6th) Wellesley MA, USA**\n\nNicholas, Thank you, the tour by Sergio, and the beauty of Rhodes made it a really wonderful day.
 We were so glad we could invite our new friends to join us, we all had a great time.
-If I know anyone else going to Rhodes, I will definitely share your contact information. <br>\n**Best, Cyd
-    \ (Nov 4th) Lithonia, Georgia USA**\n\nHello Nicholas, We are back in our home now and cherish the memories we made in Rhodes.
+    \ If I know anyone else going to Rhodes, I will definitely share your contact information. <br>\n**Best, Cyd  (Nov 4th) Lithonia, Georgia USA**\n\nHello Nicholas, We are back in our home now and cherish the memories we made in Rhodes.
 Our special thanks to Sergio.
 He was informative and interesting.
-Your Island is beautiful and we hope to have an opportunity to visit again. <br> With fond memories, **Harriet and Larry (Nov 4th)**  **Chicago, Illinois USA**\n\nNicholas, the tour by Kostas & Illias was fantastic.
-Kostas is a fountain of knowledge and you can tell he is very passionate about his country. <br> **Glenys (Nov 3rd) Hamilton, Ontario, Canada**\n\nNicholas, We really enjoyed our visit to Rhodes and found Michael to be an excellent host!
+Your Island is beautiful and we hope to have an opportunity to visit again. <br> With fond memories, **Harriet and Larry (Nov 4th)**  **Chicago, Illinois USA**\n\nNicholas, We really enjoyed our visit to Rhodes and found Michael to be an excellent host!
 We’ve never done a private tour before.
-You and Michael both set the bar high in terms of customer service! <br> Thank you for being part of our trip to Rhodes.
+You and Michael both set the bar high in terms of customer service! <br> Thank you for being part of our trip to Rhodes. **Bev (Nov 1st)
-    **Bev (Nov 1st)  Winnipeg, Manitoba, Canada**\n\nNicholas, Can not thank Kostas enough, a real Rhodes scholar.
+    \ Winnipeg, Manitoba, Canada**\n\nNicholas, Can not thank Kostas enough, a real Rhodes scholar.
 He is a charming, engaging, and entertaining tour guide.
 A special thanks to the driver Jacob for those special photo ops and taking us around the island in comfortable relaxed way.
 I would definitely recommend your team as a best  way to experience Rhodes. <br> **Ken  (Nov 1st) Ontario, Canada**\n\nHi Nicholas, I agree with Ken’s comments.
 It was an informative and fun way to enjoy your beautiful island!!  <br> **Linda and John (Nov 1st) USA**\n\nNicholas, we enjoyed the tour immensely!
 What a beautiful island with so much history.
-    \ Emmanuel did a fantastic job of showing us the highlights we wanted to see in the time available.
+Emmanuel did a fantastic job of showing us the highlights we wanted to see in the time available.
 He was very personable and knowledgeable and spoke excellent English.
-He is the consummate professional tour driver.
-Thanks for your excellent service.  **Wayne (Oct 22nd) Ramona, CA**\n\nHi Nicholas The tour was great.
+    \ He is the consummate professional tour driver.
+Thanks for your excellent service.
+    \ **Wayne (Oct 22nd) Ramona, CA**\n\nHi Nicholas The tour was great.
 Michael did a great job with the tour, while giving us some of our own time to explore.
 Your island was a great surprise to us because we underestimated the beauty and its sights.
 I see why your tours get great reviews. <br>\nRegards **Jeffrey  (Oct 20th) Oceanside CA, USA**\n\nHello Nicholas and Michael, I just submitted a review of 5 stars for you.
 It was such a nice experience to see Rhodes as a local with Michael.
 We all agreed Rhodes was the favorite island we visited.
 In fact one